BlasBenito/spatialRF/README.md

     ## [37] "classification"

-The importance scores of a model fitted with `rf_repeat()` are plotted as a boxplot, with the distribution of the importance scores of each predictor across repetitions.
+The importance scores of a model fitted with `rf_repeat()` are plotted as a violin plot, with the distribution of the importance scores of each predictor across repetitions.

 ``` r